 Have you ever tried to recreate that delicious treat you saw on Pinterest and end up with something that could win an award as a “Pinterest-fail”?

 Having a model to work from can give you an end goal, but it’s not always within reach if you don’t practice first.
 So while a list of connectives & transition signals is certainly a handy tool to add to your students’ toolkits, be sure they get to practice using them.

 In the end, we can all arrive smoothly at the same destination if we’ve got a map.

-This quick reference sheet will also ensure your students aren’t using the same tired words repeatedly.
+When you click the image below, you’ll sign up for my newsletter and get this FREE quick reference sheet.
+This handy sheet will ensure your students aren’t using the same tired words repeatedly.